Vaginal bleeding: Pregnancy

 Vaginal bleeding occurs during 15–25% of first trimester pregnancies.
 Of these, half go on to miscarry and half bring the fetus to term.
 There are a number of causes including complications to the placenta, such as placental abruption and placenta previa.
 Other causes include miscarriage, ectopic pregnancy, molar pregnancy, incompetent cervix, uterine rupture, and preterm labor.
 Bleeding in early pregnancy may be a sign of a threatened or incomplete miscarriage.
 In the second or third trimester a placenta previa (a placenta partially or completely overlying the cervix) may bleed quite severely.
 Placental abruption is often associated with uterine bleeding as well as uterine pain.

+Vaginal bleeding during pregnancy can be normal, especially in early pregnancy.
+Light spotting early on in pregnancy can be a result of the fertilized egg implanting into the uterus.
+Additionally, during pregnancy, the blood supply to the cervix increases, which can cause the cervix to be more friable and bleed more easily than a non-pregnant woman's cervix.
+Because of this, some light spotting after intercourse can be normal.
+However, bleeding may also indicate a pregnancy complication that needs to be medically addressed and any vaginal bleeding during pregnancy should prompt a call to the patient's obstetric provider.

+Perimenopausal

+While many of the causes of premenopausal bleeding still apply to perimenopausal women, there is an additional cause of abnormal uterine bleeding in this category of women, which is the hormonal changes.
+Around age 40, women's hormones begin to change and this can cause variation in menstrual patterns.
+This can last for years, with menstrual periods lasting various lengths and coming at various intervals.
+Menopause is considered complete after a woman has gone 12 months without a menstrual period.

 Postmenopausal

 Endometrial atrophy, uterine fibroids, and endometrial cancer are common causes of postmenopausal vaginal bleeding.
 About 10% of cases are due to endometrial cancer.
 Uterine fibroids are benign tumors made of muscle cells and other tissues located in and around the wall of the uterus.
 Women with fibroids do not always have symptoms, but some experience vaginal bleeding between periods, pain during sex, and lower back pain.